Can you believe the Disney World theme parks have officially reopened?

 Increased Sanitation Efforts

-However, Universal Orlando has already shown a few measures that Disney should probably take notes on.
-While there is already frequent cleaning of high-touch spaces, Universal has also created sanitation measures specific to attractions.
+While there is already frequent cleaning of high-touch spaces, Universal Orlando and Disney World have both also created sanitation measures specific to attractions.

 Although many guests wondered what the temperature checks would be like when they entered theme parks again, we have to say that our experience so far has been pretty good!
-While Disney Springs already uses contactless thermometers to make sure guests and employees entering the shopping and dining district are below the 100.4 temperature limit, mandatory temperature checks will be instated in Disney World parks as well.
+Disney Springs and the Disney parks use contactless thermometers to make sure guests and employees entering the areas are below the 100.4 temperature limit.

-While it hasn’t been stated if Disney World will be doing the same thing, the wristbands after temperature checks would reduce the time spent by hotel guests going through park temperature checks, and may reduce overall wait times to enter the parks.
+While Disney World has not done the same as of yet, the wristbands after temperature checks would reduce the time spent by hotel guests going through park temperature checks, and may reduce overall wait times to enter the parks.

 Changes in the Mobile Order System